Zoom Search Engine FAQ - Features

 There are two parts to the Zoom software.
 The indexer and the search scripts.
 You need to run the indexer at least once to create a set of index file.
 The search script is run each time there is a search performed on the web site.

-However, the indexing must be executed on a computer running Microsoft Windows (2000, 2003, 2008, XP, Vista).
+However, the indexing must be executed on a computer running Microsoft Windows or a Mac (Mac OSX version is now available for Alpha testing).
 But you only need to do this every once in a while (depending on how often your website updates).
 However once you have made a set of index files you upload them to just about any machine.
 Unix, Linux, Windows, Mac, etc...

 So people with Linux and Unix servers (including ourselves) create a set of index files on their desktop PC and upload the index files to the server on a periodic basis.
 The indexing and uploading can be scheduled from your desktop to happen automatically.